Layer Management

 1. From the SkylineGlobe Server Manager menu, select Layers.
 The Layers page is displayed.

-2. Right-click the row with the required layer, and select Select Version.
-The Select Version dialog box is displayed.
+2. Right-click the row with the required layer, and select Properties.
+The Layer Properties panel is displayed.

-3. Select a Version from the dropdown list, and click Save.
+3. In Project Version, select a version from the dropdown list, and click Save.

 Publishing New and Updated Layers from a Server-Side Data Source